 I specialize in non surgical rhinoplasty using nose filler in my San Francisco office.
 As a facial plastic surgeon, I’ve performed hundreds of surgical rhinoplasties, and now, thousands of non surgical rhinoplasties.
 After 10 years of performing both, I find that patient experience and satisfaction are much higher with non surgical rhinoplasty vs. surgical for several reasons:

 - Results are immediate.

 - Swelling, pain, and recovery time are greatly reduced.

 - Final cosmetic results are often better.

 There are circumstances, such as severe cosmetic deformities and functional nasal disorders, where surgery is the better alternative.
-However, most of the common, cosmetic nasal concerns can be improved with a nonsurgical rhinoplasty.
+However, most common cosmetic nasal concerns can be improved with a non surgical rhinoplasty.
 In this post, I discuss these common concerns and how I go about treating them.